-BY PJ RAWSON: Like many veteran gamers this past year, I travelled down the nostalgic road to childhood favorites.
+BY PJ RAWSON: Like many veteran gamers over the past few years, I travelled down the nostalgic road to childhood favorites.
 For me that meant dusting off old consoles, and diving through cardboard boxes looking for cartridge games.
 Emulators are convenient, but I enjoy dealing with all the quirks of these classic systems.
 I still ritually clean the game cartridge before putting it in the console.

 The choice of which game to play first is always the same: Zombies Ate My Neighbors.

 Zombies are still a benchmark for horror in video games, and today’s graphics have certainly increased the scare factor.
 Zombies Ate My Neighbors, however, is not intrinsically frightening, but its challenging gameplay has always kept me on the edge of my seat.
 The game was first released in 1993 for the Super NES and the Sega Mega Drive/Genesis.
 It was developed by LucasArts and published by Konami, and while it didn’t seem to sell as well as other titles at that time, it was far from a bust.

 The moment I turn on the game I remember why I loved it so much as a kid.
 The spiralling start screen and eerie theme music still gives me goosebumps.
 You get a choice between two characters: a punk kid named Zeke, wearing a skull t-shirt and 3-D glasses; or a dark-haired teenage tomboy named Julie.
 Classic 90’s.

 An arcade-style run and gun kind of game, Zombies Ate My Neighbors has excellent game mechanics and even allows for co-op.
 As you start out on level one, you find yourself surrounded by, you guessed it, zombies.